Allen7D/vue-pdf-reader/readme.md

 $ npm run serve // Compiles and hot-reloads for development
 //
 $ npm run build // Compiles and minifies for production

+// Node.js version compatibility issue.
+// We need to use the `legacy OpenSSL provider` to solve this problem.

+$ node --openssl-legacy-provider node_modules/.bin/vue-cli-service serve
 ```

 ### Document